Composer-Team/Beethoven/CDocs/Writerside/topics/API.md

 ```

 **nPorts**: Each port in this bundle is a vector with the total number of ports for the memory.
-Because the ports may not be equal (i.e., read vs write ports), you need to ask the bundle for which port in the vector
+Because the ports may not be functionally equal (i.e., read vs write ports), you need to ask the bundle for which port in the vector
 corresponds to what you want with the following functions:

 - `getReadPortIdx(i: Int)`